Meet the Horses

 (Prince Moon Sun/Linden’s Exclesior)

-Trooper or “Troopsie” as he is affectionately known has enjoyed a wonderful life with his former owner and they had done most everything together over the years including Hunter/Jumper, Cross Country, Eventing and Dressage.
+Trooper, or “Troopsie” as he is affectionately known, is a 15.2hh Bay Thoroughbred.
+He enjoyed a wonderful life with his former owner and they had done most everything together over the years including Hunter/Jumper, Cross Country, Eventing and Dressage.
 Wanting to give Trooper the best possible retirement and chance at a second career, he came to NY to start a new life as a Therapeutic Riding horse.
 He has competed in local events, and also excels as a beginners horse, a hippotherapy horse, a trail horse and a mascot!

 Trooper is a big part of the Borrowed Freedom program, he has carried our littlest friends on their first mounted adventures and now teaches them to be excellent horse people.
 In his spare time he enjoys grazing and rolling.
 Trooper has a remarkable, one in a million personality.
 Everyone loves him from the tiniest child to the Senior Citizen…his gentle inquisitive nature and hysterical antics keep us all laughing.
 He has a heart of gold and always is ready and able to give his best for our visitors.
 Ps…he loves cinnamon graham crackers…